Best Non-Alcoholic Red Wine (2025 Taste-Tested & Reviewed)

 TOP OVERALL PICK OF THE YEAR

-This is perhaps the only wine in the world that has redefined what premium non-alcoholic wine means.
-The winery that produces Leonis Blend is in Austria and makes a 98-point award-winning wine.
-They’ve made the risky move to dealcoholize it, and according to them, the non-alcoholic version sells just as well as the regular wine.
+Pricey but OH so worth it!
+This is perhaps the only wine in the world that really tastes like real red wine - it’s a very premium non-alcoholic red wine.
+The winery that produces Leonis Blend is in Austria and makes this wine by removing the alcohol from a 98-point award-winning red wine.
+According to them, the non-alcoholic version sells just as well as the regular wine.
 If you appreciate fine wine in ANY way, this is the wine for you.
 It’s earth-shattering in comparison to anything you’ve tasted in the non-alcoholic red wine category.

 Available through Ocean Beach Brands in the U.S. and Sobr Market in Canada.